 High total cholesterol is usually due to increased numbers of cholesterol-rich lipoproteins, i.e. HDL and LDL.
 Because VLDL do contain some cholesterol (12%), high cholesterol can also be seen with very high VLDL concentrations.
 Chylomicrons have very little cholesterol, so high cholesterol concentrations are not usually seen post-prandially.
 Common causes of high cholesterol without triglycerides in dogs are nephrotic syndrome, hypothyroidism and cholestasis.
 Increases of cholesterol and triglycerides in dogs are seen in metabolic conditions such as diabetes mellitus, hyperadrenocorticism, pancreatitis etc (due to high VLDL).
 High cholesterol in cats is usually due to cholestasis (however, not all cholestatic dogs and cats will have high cholesterol).
 Cholesterol is not routinely measured in large animals, therefore we know less about cholesterol concentrations in these species.

-- Physiologic: A study in healthy dogs showed that cholesterol concentrations did not increase above the reference limit (Yi et al 2022).
+• Physiologic: A study in healthy dogs showed that cholesterol concentrations did not increase beyond the total allowable error for the analyzer after feeding (Yi et al 2022).

 Decreased concentration (hypocholesterolemia)